 Travel time: approx. 2 hours

-Magdeburg, one of the oldest cities in Germany, is famous for the Cathedral of St. Mauritius and St. Catherine, the burial place of Otto the Great.
-Other sights include the whimsical Green Citadel by Friedensreich Hundertwasser and the historic old town.
+Magdeburg, one of Germany’s oldest towns, is known for the Cathedral of St. Maurice and St. Catherine, the burial place of Otto the Great.
+Other attractions include the whimsical Green Citadel by Friedensreich Hundertwasser and the historic old town.

 Oranienburg